-Does your mattress feel lumpy or saggy?
-Do you wake up with back pain or joint pain?
-Do you sleep better when you are away from home, in other beds?
-Does your mattress squeak or creak constantly?
-Do you see any tearing or holes in your mattress?
-Have you owned the same mattress for decades?
-If your mattress looks and feels past its prime, it may be time to start looking for a new one.
+People should ask themselves the following questions: does the mattress feel lumpy or saggy or do they wake up with back pain or joint pain?
+Do they sleep better when they are away from home, in other beds?
+Does their mattress squeak or creak constantly or do they see any tearing or holes in the mattress?
+Have they owned the same mattress for decades?
+If the mattress looks and feels past its prime, it may be time to start looking for a new one.

 Download some sleep tracking apps.

-There are tons of sleep app options out there for your smartphone.
-From apps that produce white noise to apps that wake you up in an ideal part of your sleep cycle.
-Figure out what your specific needs are, then download the app or apps that best serve them.
+There are tons of sleep app options out there for one’s smartphone, from apps that produce white noise to apps that wake people up in an ideal part of their sleep cycle.
+People should figure out what their specific needs are, then download the app or apps that best serve them.

-If you think you have a sleep problem that warrants medical attention and want to visit a sleep clinic, you can use this tool on the American Academy of Sleep Medicine (AASM) website to find reliable, AASM-accredited options.
+If people think they have a sleep problem that warrants medical attention and want to visit a sleep clinic, they can use this tool on the American Academy of Sleep Medicine (AASM) website to find reliable, AASM-accredited options.